valhuber/python-rules/README.md

 Such backend logic is typically coded in `before_flush` events, database triggers, and/or stored procedures.
-The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*
+The prevailing assumption is that such *domain-specific logic must surely be domain-specific code.*

 The problem is that this is a lot of code.
 Often nearly half the effort for a transactional database-oriented systems, it is time-consuming, complex and error-prone.

-This project introduces a _declarative
+This project introduces a _declarative alternative_:
-alternative_: you specify a set of **_spreadsheet-like rules,_** which are then executed by a login engine operating as a plugin to sqlalchemy.
+you specify a set of **_spreadsheet-like rules,_** which are then executed by a login engine operating as a plugin to sqlalchemy.
+As in a spreadsheet, there are dramatic gains in conciseness and clarity.

 #### Rules: 40X more concise, automatic optimization and re-use